zendiy-mgos/hass-mqtt/README.md

 ```
 **Creates a binary sensor instance providing entity configuration and, optionally, the MQTT configuration.
 Returns `null` in case of error.**

-Example 1 - create a binary sensor that publishes its state according the `hass.publish.interval` config defined in the `mos.yml` file.
+Example 1 - create a binary sensor that publishes its state according the `hass.publish.interval` [config](https://github.com/zendiy-mgos/hass/blob/master/README.md#hass.publish.interval) defined in the `mos.yml` file.
 If it is set to `0`(zero), the sensor publishes its state only when the MQTT connection is established.
 ```js
 /* Create and initialze Home Assistant entity binary_sensor.my_first_sensor */
 let entity_cfg = { object_id: "my_first_sensor" };
 let s = Hass.BSENSOR.create(entity_cfg);
 ```
-Example 2 - create a binary sensor that publishes its state when the MQTT connection is established and periodically every 2 seconds ignoring the `hass.publish.interval` config defined in the `mos.yml` file.
+Example 2 - create a binary sensor that publishes its state when the MQTT connection is established and every 2 seconds, ignoring the `hass.publish.interval` [config](https://github.com/zendiy-mgos/hass/blob/master/README.md#hass.publish.interval) defined in the `mos.yml` file.
 ```js
 /* Create and initialze Home Assistant entity binary_sensor.my_first_sensor */
 let entity_cfg = { object_id: "my_first_sensor" };